raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 Each attack on a confused creature allows it an additional attempt to resist the spell.
 The victim can Evasão or Parry normally.

-With a 'Wander off' result, the victim heads in the opposite direction to the caster at a walking gait uCanto their normal mode of movement.
-Creatures with innate Abilities such as astral or ethereal travel, plane shifting, and so on, have a 50% chance of uCanto one of these Abilities in place of their mundane form of movement each Round.
+With a 'Wander off' result, the victim heads in the opposite direction to the caster at a walking gait uCanto their normal mode of Movimento.
+Creatures with innate Abilities such as astral or ethereal travel, plane shifting, and so on, have a 50% chance of uCanto one of these Abilities in place of their mundane form of Movimento each Round.

 Large creatures (SIZ 21-40) are less susceptible to Confusion, with their Resistance roll being Easy, while the Resistance roll for Huge creatures (SIZ 41+) is Very Easy.